 My name is Vera, I am a 34 year old mom of a 7 months old little boy and I have been living in NZ for nearly 7 years.

-My partner is born and bread in NZ, he speaks some German and our son is growing up bilingual.
+My partner is born and bred in NZ, he speaks some German and our son is growing up bilingual.

 Before I came to NZ I had finished my studies to become a Social Worker in Germany and after working for a couple of years, I decided to leave to do some travelling.
 I spent 2 years discovering NZ,OZ and parts of South- East- Asia and I just love getting to know different cultures and meeting new people.

 I really enjoy meeting new people and showing them the joys of learning a new language, as well a specifically enjoying German as a language: I think often people have the idea that German is very hard to learn and that it sounds a bit like a type writer being kicked down a set of stairs...and it can ;) But it's as well a very soft language with a big range of words that are fun to play around with.